connectdotz/yarn-nohoist-examples/nohoist.md

 1. create react-native within yarn workspaces:
   Confirming that we can pretty much following the react-native "getting started" guide.
 1. create a more realistic monorepo project including both react and react-native fronting common functionality based on node.js modules:

   This should be a pretty common use case for many monorepo projects.
 Yes it is possible, and hopefully less painful than before.

 These are working examples, i.e. you should be able to clone and run it by following the instructions there.
 If not, please let us know.

 ### Investigate
 What if things didn't happen as you expected?
 Surprised how many modules in your local node_modules or nothing at all?
-Yarn has a powerful "[why](https://yarnpkg.com/en/docs/cli/why)" command that can report its hoisting reasons so you can investigate and help us to help you.
+Yarn has a powerful "[why](https://yarnpkg.com/en/docs/cli/why)" command that can report its hoisting reasons so you can investigate and indulge your curiosity...

-This will be best explained with an actual [example](https://github.com/connectdotz/yarn-nohoist-examples/tree/master/workspaces-examples/react-native#under-the-hood)
+This will probably be best explained with an actual [example](https://github.com/connectdotz/yarn-nohoist-examples/tree/master/workspaces-examples/react-native#under-the-hood)

 ## Conclusion

 nohoist is new and most likely need a few round of polishing.
 Please do let us know if something didn't seem right.
 It had already made our monorepo projects a lot easier, hopefully it will do the same for you.

-We would also like to call on the library owners to adapt your libraries for monorepo environment so maybe one day we can retire nohoist and all sharable modules can be hoisted to their rightful place...
+We would also like to call on the library owners to adapt your libraries for monorepo environment so maybe one day we can retire nohoist and all sharable modules can be hoisted to their rightful places...

 ## References
 - nohoist original proposal: [RFC #86](https://github.com/yarnpkg/rfcs/pull/86)